Problems with your landlord: What you can do

 What if I’m not happy with the Tenancy Tribunal’s decision?

-You can challenge the Tenancy Tribunal decision by appealing it to the District Court.
+You can challenge the Tenancy Tribunal decision by appealing it to the District Court if the Tribunal order was for money or work worth $1000 or more.
 You can challenge it on the grounds that the Tribunal got the facts wrong, or got the law wrong, or both.

 The rule that the District Court will be cautious about overturning a Tenancy Tribunal decision also applies when your landlord doesn’t like a decision that was in your favour, as shown in the following example.